Remembering my Dharma Brother, Tim St. Onge, Sensei

 Sengcan’s “Affirming Faith in Mind” II

-I gave this talk on Sengcan’s Affirming Faith in Mind on Saturday, May 7, 2022, at the Greater Boston Zen Center.
+I gave this talk on Sengcan’s Affirming Faith in Mind on Saturday, May 7, 2022.

 This is Case 98 from the Blue Cliff Record: